cunger/launch/notes/los-postres/postgresql.md

 ### Serial

-`serial` is a notational shortcut for creating unique identifier columns with auto-incrementing values, e.g. used for primary keys:
+`serial` is a notational shortcut for creating sequences, i.e. columns with auto-incrementing values:

 ```sql
 CREATE TABLE items (